 Under option 4 you may have multiple designated beneficiaries and may select other survivor payment percentages if approved in advance by the Retirement Board.
 OCERS will request an actuarial study and bring the results and your request before the Board of Retirement before this option is approved.
-You cannot change your designated beneficiary after you have started receiving your monthly Retirement Allowance.
-For more information, read the "Retirement Payment Options" brochure at ocers.org.
+You cannot change your designated beneficiary after you have started receiving your monthly Retirement

+Allowance.
+For more information, read the "Retirement Payment Options" brochure on the OCERS website.